lando/vitepress-theme-default-plus/docs/disabling-rightbar.md

 ---
 title: Disabling the rightbar
-description: Learn how to easily add a guide newsletter signup.
+description: Learn how to easily disable the rightbar in a given page.
 guide: true
 rightbar: false
 ---